PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

 ### Preparing your dataset

-To chop up long files to the desired length and sampling rate (4s and 16000Hz for GANSynth), you can use the `chop.py`.
+To chop up long files to the desired length and sampling rate (4s and 16000Hz for GANSynth), you can use the `chop-audio` command.
 To run it:
 ```
 ./dlwa.py gansynth chop-audio --input_name your_name/mytunes --output_name your_name/mysounds_chopped